Jeremy Bowen: Career

 In February 2011, Bowen became the first British journalist to interview Muammar Gaddafi since the start of the 2011 Libyan civil war against him and the government.
 As the conflict progressed at least two of Bowen's notebooks were either lost or stolen.
 One of these notebooks was subsequently found in the remains of a military convoy, which the rebel force that attacked it said contained Gaddafi's son, Khamis.
 The notebook contained both Bowen's words and a number of notes in Arabic detailing military manoeuvres and a list of persons to be detained.

-On 5 July 2013, while reporting for the BBC on the protests in Egypt regarding the former president Morsi, he was shot in the head with shotgun pellets.
-He escaped without major injury and was taken away by his colleagues and bandaged up.
+On 5 July 2013, Bowen was reporting for the BBC on the protests in Egypt regarding the former President Morsi when he was shot in the head with shotgun pellets.
+He escaped without major injury, and was taken away by his colleagues and bandaged up.

 He was one of the few journalists inside Syria reporting on the civil war.
 In February 2015, he spoke with President Bashar al-Assad about the continuing Syrian conflict, during an exclusive BBC interview.

-As of 2017, Bowen earns £150,000 – £199,999 as a BBC contributor and editor.

-Since March 2022, Bowen has been reporting from on the ground in Ukraine during the Russo-Ukrainian War.
+Since March 2022, Bowen has also reported from Ukraine during the Russo-Ukrainian War.